 - 2.1 The use of CCTV is covered by legislation to ensure that whether in a private or public setting it is not infringing the rights of individuals.
 The Council has a responsibility to ensure that its tenants are not inadvertently in breach of this legislation where they install equipment.
-This draft policy was considered at the Housing Member Working Party on 5th April 2022. - 2.2 Under the Protection of Freedoms Act 2012, the Council must have regard to the Surveillance Camera Code of Practice ("the Code"), which sets out principles for the use of CCTV by public authorities.
+This draft policy was considered at the Housing Member Working Party on 5th April 2022 and approved for an 8 week consultation by this committee in September 2022. - 2.2 Under the Protection of Freedoms Act 2012, the Council must have regard to the Surveillance Camera Code of Practice ("the Code"), which sets out principles for the use of CCTV by public authorities.